nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 `persons` is an array containing every student entry as an element.
 Each element is enclosed in curly braces `{}`

-<div markdown="span" class="alert alert-danger">**:exclamation: Warning:** The values you input should adhere to the [parameter requirements](#parameter-descriptions).
+<div markdown="span" class="alert alert-danger">**:exclamation: Warning:**
+* The values you input should adhere to the [parameter requirements](#parameter-descriptions) in the [Parameter descriptions](#parameter-descriptions).
+* The parameters in the braces indicate which parameter in the Parameter descriptions the input should adhere to.
 </div>

-The parameters in the braces indicate which parameter requirements in the [Parameter descriptions](#parameter-descriptions) the input should adhere to.

 - `name`: Represents the student's name.
 If empty, input`""`.
 (STUDENT_NAME)
 - `phone`: Represents the student's phone number.
 If empty, input`""`.
 (PHONE)